 Land your next Job using a Disruptive Strategy

 Doing what everyone else does gets the same result everyone else does.
-If your resume appears to be the same, if your cover letter used the same on-line template as others, how does this make you different?
-Why would you expect that you would be treated different when you look like everybody else?
+If your resume appears to be the same if your cover letter used the same online template as others, how does this make you different?
+Why would you expect that you would be treated differently when you look like everybody else?

 Once again, this sets up those who will be disruptive to shine above the crowd, to be memorable.